Changes that support the sustainability of the plan

 Strengthening the inflation adjustment account

-The plan changes will strengthen the IAA with future surpluses being used to resolve any funding shortfalls.
+The plan changes strengthen the IAA with future surpluses being used to resolve any funding shortfalls.
 The surpluses will be shared equally between the IAA (to further support inflation protection) and the RSA (to reduce the likelihood of contribution rate increases for active members and employers).
 In other words, future surpluses will be used to benefit retired and active members.